monsoonmaelstrom/book2/book2.md

 ----

-In the evening two days later, after another fifty miles of us carrying her through the scrubland, Lisette finally wakes up.
+In the evening two days later, after another fifty miles of carrying her across the scrubland, Lisette finally wakes up.

 “What happened?” she asks groggily.